North Vancouver: The Deep Cove assembly enjoyed the ministry of Jack Gould for three nights, September 19-21.

 Fridley: The saints enjoyed recent visits by Eric McCullough and William Skates.
 Gospel meetings with Bruce Rogers and Daniel Shutt commenced on October 30.

 Midland Park: The assembly enjoyed a visit from Walter Gustafson in August.
-Joshua Valvano conducted a well-attended Vacation Bible School mid-month which ended with the Sunday school picnic.
-Larry Perkins spoke at this outing and stayed for the Lord’s Day.
+Larry Perkins spoke at the Sunday school picnic and stayed for the Lord’s Day.
 In September there was a baptism of two new believers from the Flushing, NY assembly following a bilingual gospel meeting taken by Daniel and Joseph Chung.
 Malcolm Radcliffe had three evenings of ministry on “Old Testament Places Associated with Divine Names,” and spent a Lord’s Day with the assembly with further profitable ministry.
 Tom Hoy shared in the gospel with brother Radcliffe.

 At the September conference the ministry of the Word was rich and faithfully ministered by A. J. Higgins, Clark Logan, Denis O’Hare, and Malcolm Radcliffe.
 Brethren Logan and O’Hare gave reports of the work of the Lord in Botswana and in France respectively.
 Denis O’Hare had two nights of ministry following the conference.
 In October, a sister was baptized and received; she was contacted through her son coming to the Sunday school and saved through the testimony of a family in the assembly was baptized and received.
 Gospel meetings with Murray McCandless started October 12 and continued into the first weeks of November.
 Attendance was good, with some of the relatives of the believers showing interest as well as some visitors.